cghuisunshine/llamaIndex/README.md

 *   `show_embedding.py`: This script loads an index from `./storage` and displays the embedding vector for a single node.
 *   `incremental_index.py`: Rebuilds the index (or inserts new files) using a persistent Chroma vector store.
 *   `chat_cli.py`: Starts an interactive CLI that chats over the stored index; it expects the Chroma-backed index created by `incremental_index.py`.
+*   `chat_web.py`: Serves a FastAPI-based web chat UI with per-user conversations backed by the stored index.

 ## How to Use